.

 daily trading, Quantitative

-Investment Management’s staff
+Investment Management’s

-monitors every market in which
+staff monitors every market

-it trades on a daily basis and
+in which it trades on a daily

-monitors numerous other factors,
+basis and monitors numerous

-including, but not limited to:
+not limited to: volume and open

-volume and open interest, news,
+interest, news, correlation

-correlation pairings, cash prices,
+pairings, cash prices, opening

-opening calls, slippage and
+calls, slippage and volatility.

 The trading is discretionary